HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 One might think that having a little more than 3% of sites registering a service worker in mobile and desktop is a low number, but how does this translate to web traffic?

 <a hreflang="en" href="https://www.chromestatus.com/features">Chrome Platform Status</a> provides usage statistics obtained from the Chrome browser.
 According to those stats, service workers control <a hreflang="en" href="https://www.chromestatus.com/metrics/feature/timeline/popularity/990">19.26% of page loads in July 2021</a>.
-Compared to <a hreflang="en" href="../2020/pwa#service-worker-usage">last year's Web Almanac</a>, this represents a yearly growth of 12% in page loads controlled by service workers.
+Compared to <a hreflang="en" href="../2020/pwa#service-worker-usage">last year's measurement of 16.6%</a>, this represents a yearly growth of 12% in page loads controlled by service workers.

 {{ figure_markup(
   caption='Percent of page views on a page that registers a service worker.
 (Source: <a hreflang="en" href="https://www.chromestatus.com/metrics/feature/timeline/popularity/990">Chrome Platform Status</a>)',